-16) Please indicate to which extent you support the following possible models of more integrated EU supervision of CCPs:
+23) Please indicate to which extent you support the following possible models of more integrated EU supervision of CCPs:

 a.
-A single EU supervisor with all supervisory powers, responsible for the supervision of all EU CCPs. b.
-An EU supervisor with powers in certain key areas. c.
-Supervisory colleges with enhanced powers d.
+A single EU supervisor with all supervisory powers, responsible for the supervision of all

+EU CCPs

+b.
+An EU supervisor with powers in certain key areas

+c.
+Supervisory colleges with enhanced powers

+d.
 Other set-up (please explain)

-For each model, options to choose from: 1 (strongly support), 2 (rather support), 3 (neutral), 4 (rather not support), 5 (strongly not support), 6 (no opinion)
+1 (strongly support), 2 (rather support), 3 (neutral), 4 (rather not support), 5 (strongly not support), 6 (no opinion)